razor-network/docs-v2/docs/Delegation/Unstake.md

 1. Change the Network to “Polygon Mumbai Testnet”
 2. Click on “Import Tokens”
-3. Under “Token Contract Address” input the testnet sRAZOR token contract address.<br>
+3. Under “Token Contract Address” input the testnet sRAZOR token contract address.
      Note : *You can get sRAZOR token address from the staker to whom you have delegated.*
 4. Now your wallet must be showing the sRAZOR Tokens in your wallet.
 5. Make sure to get some test MATIC on Mumbai for gas from the faucet [here](https://faucet.polygon.technology/)